Genus zero modular operad and absolute Galois group: Introduction

 \centerline{\bf Acknowledgements}

 We are very grateful to the Max Planck Institute for Mathematics, for hospitality, support, and excellent working conditions.

-We are grateful to L.~Schneps and P.~Lochak who kindly answered our questions regarding action of the Grothendieck--Teichm\"uller group.
+We are grateful to L. Schneps and P. Lochak who kindly answered our questions regarding action of the Grothendieck--Teichm\"uller group.

-We thank an anonymous reviewer who very carefully read the previous draft of the paper and suggested several useful corrections and/or editorial changes that we took the care of.
+We thank the anonymous reviewer who carefully read the previous draft of the paper and suggested several useful corrections and editorial changes that we took care of.
+This allowed to highlight ideas that were not explicitly presented in the first version.